eriknelson/rh-blogs/disconnected.md

 operator-courier --verbose push ./manifests-497096358/cam-operator/cam-operator-uplmhfud eriknelson cam-operator 0.1.0 "$QUAY_TOKEN"
 ```

+> NOTE: If this appregistry did not already exist, Quay will create it as a private
+appregistry by default.
+It is imperative that you navigate through the quay UI
+to select your new app registry and configure its settings to mark it public.

+**TODO: Insert screenshots**

 This command packaged up and pushed our operator metadata to our own appregistry,
 in this case "eriknelson".
 From here, we're able to use the oc client tooling to
 build and push a `CatalogSource` image based on our personal appregistry.